 Located in the heart of Ho Chi Minh City (Saigon), overlooking the elegant Opera House on Lam Son Square, our hotel is within walking distance of the city’s most popular attractions, from famous landmarks such as Notre Dame Cathedral, the Central Post Office and the Reunification Palace to the boutiques on Dong Khoi street.
 Discover the cultural and historic areas that await just outside Park Hyatt Saigon.

-One of the most popular things to do in Saigon is enjoying Saturday afternoon tea, which offers a sumptuous buffet selection of traditional scones, served with generous portions of homemade jam and cream; decadent classic pastries; fruit tarts; mini desserts and an exquisite selection of fine tea imported from France.
+One of the most popular things to do in Saigon is enjoying afternoon tea, which offers traditional scones, served with generous portions of homemade jam and cream; decadent classic pastries; fruit tarts; mini desserts and an exquisite selection of fine tea imported from France.

 Have a relaxing Sunday by waking up a little late and indulging in the authentic Italian flavors of delicious seafood dishes, pasta, roasted meats, and delightful desserts.
 Plus, enjoy free-flowing, ice-cold Veuve Clicquot Ponsardin Brut.

 Live DJ performances with a colorful array of music that mixes old school, electro, jazz, R&B, reggae, hip-hop, and more.
 Tuesday, Wednesday and Saturday: 9:30 pm to 12:30 am.
 Thursday and Friday: 7:00 pm to 12:30 am.

 For those who love the graceful sound of classical and contemporary piano, Park Lounge is the venue of choice in Ho Chi Minh City.
 Our resident pianist performs every night from 7:00 pm to 11 pm with a refined playlist that spans different genres to suit all listeners.